 - One or more prominent arches over door or main window, or under porch roof

-Red tile roofs, white rough-cast stucco, heavy robust wood accents around windows, doors, and eaves make up the Spanish style.
-Ornamental wrought iron appears in grillework over windows and door openings, and iron accents turn up in lanterns, sconces, and railings.
+Red tile roofs, white roughcast stucco, heavy robust wood accents around windows, doors and eaves make up the Spanish style.
+Ornamental wrought iron appears in grillwork over windows and door openings, and iron accents turn up in lanterns, sconces and railings.
 Patterned tile turns up as accents in the stucco in open-ended gables and on stair risers.